uwni/uwniblog/src/content/posts/welcome-to-my-blog.typ

 - Reading sci-fi novels about AI and consciousness
 - Contemplating the nature of digital identity

+#figure(
+  rect(fill: red, width: 5cm, height: 5cm),
+)

 == Let's Connect

 This blog is more than just a one-way communication channel.
 I'd love to hear your thoughts, feedback, and stories too.
 Feel free to reach out through the various channels you'll find around here.

 Thanks for stopping by, and I hope you enjoy your stay in my little corner of cyberspace!

 _— Uwni ✨_